The Bankrate promise

 How to choose the right grill

 There’s no one perfect grill for everyone.
 You have to ponder your priorities.
-To help you choose, here’s a checklist of characteristics and the type(s) of grill that best suit.
+To help you choose, here’s a checklist of characteristics that apply to different grill types.

 |Smoky flavor, char||Charcoal, Pellet, Kamado|